 Gadsden School-Based Health Center

 The College of Medicine has been working with the Gadsden County school-based clinics since 2006.
 The partnership includes the Florida Department of Health for Gadsden County and the Gadsden County School Board.
-The program is funded by the FSU Dance Marathon and supports one full-time nurse practitioner and one part-time nurse practitioner.
-In addition, FSU College of Medicine faculty, medical students and FSU doctoral psychology students provide care and counseling services at George W. Munroe Elementary School, James A. Shanks Middle School and Stewart Street Elementary School.
-This outreach program aligns with the mission of the College of Medicine by providing care for underserved populations.
+The program is funded by the FSU Dance Marathon and supports two full-time nurse practitioners.
+In addition, FSU College of Medicine faculty, medical students and FSU doctoral psychology students provide care and counseling services at George W. Munroe Elementary School, James A. Shanks Middle School and Stewart Street Elementary School, Gadsden High School, and Carter Parramore Academy.
+This outreach program aligns with the mission of the College of Medicine by providing a system of coordinated and continual primary care for the school-aged children in the underserved populations.
 The Florida State University students are afforded the opportunity to obtain valuable experience while working with multidisciplinary teams in a rural setting.

-Department of Family Medicine and Rural Health Assistant Professor Susan LaJoie, DrPH, APRN-c has worked in Gadsden since 2007 providing primary care services to students at George Munroe Elementary School and Shanks Middle School as well as in other schools by request.
+Department of Family Medicine and Rural Health Associate Professor Susan LaJoie, DrPH, APRN-c has worked in Gadsden since 2007 providing primary care services to students at George Munroe Elementary School and Shanks Middle School as well as in other schools by request.
+Myeshia Carroll, DNP, APRN, FNP joined the Department of Family Medicine & Rural Health as the full-time staff APRN in Gadsden County in December 2020.